Lorenzo025/Lorenzo025/README.md

 - 👋 Hi, I’m @Lorenzo025
 - 👀 I’m interested in Finance and Data.
 - 🌱 I’m currently learning Python and SQL.
 - 💞️ I’m looking to collaborate on building Automation Softwares for business processes.
-Interested in NFT blockchain tech aswell.
+Interested in NFT blockchain tech also.
 - 📫 How to reach me + Twitter @90_lolo_

 <!---